-You can make serving this pineapple mimosa at brunch just a little easier if you make it by the pitcher.
+Serving this pineapple mimosa at brunch is just a little easier if you make it by the pitcher.
 The single-drink recipe is very easy to adapt to any size you want to mix up, making it ideal for parties.

-For instance, we can simply do a little math to fill the average drink pitcher, which is around 60 ounces.
-Begin by pouring 20 ounces (2 1/2 cups) of the vodka and 10 ounces (1 1/4 cups) of each of the other ingredients, including the Prosecco.
-Add ice to the pitcher to keep it nice and cold.
+For instance, simply do a little math to fill the average drink pitcher, which is around 60 ounces.
+Begin by pouring 10 ounces (1 1/4 cups) of the vodka and 5 ounces (2/3 cup) of each of the juices and syrup.
+Just before serving, fill the pitcher with ice, then top it with Prosecco.

-When making this conversion, it would be best to add the honey syrup to taste.
-Do this by combining the vodka and juices, then a 1/4 cup of the syrup at a time.
+- When making this conversion, it would be best to add the honey syrup to taste.
+Do this by combining the vodka and juices, then add 1/4 cup of the syrup at a time.
 Mix it together and give it a taste test until it hits your desired sweetness.